yangit/flactyl/README.md

   - Headers for Nice!Nanos on the left and right PCBs
   - Hot-swap connectors for switches on all PCBs
   - Two switches above Nice!Nanos on each side of PCB (letters G,T,J,U on QUERTY)
+  - Rotary encoders to PCBs
   - Batteries with connectors (only for wireless build)
 - Assemble (do not worry, if you got this far it is only pure joy left)
   - Small tip, when screwing everything, you should use 2 nuts per screw, it goes like so
-  - SCREW, WASHER, PCB, **NUT**, CASE, NUT, notice the extra nut, it helps tremendously to fiddle all the screws through the case at the same time.
+  - SCREW, WASHER, PCB, **NUT**, CASE, NUT.
+Notice the extra nut, it helps tremendously to fiddle all the screws through the case at the same time.
   - The JST connector will not fit into the thumb cluster side, that is fine, just trim it with a knife
 - Flash it with ZMK firmware (or any other you want)
   - Spend months in agony migrating Querty => Workman => Colemak, moving around symbols, modifiers, and learning the intricate issues of how TAP-DANCE timings are implemented.
 - Enjoy?
-Enjoy!
+  - Enjoy!

 Look up `Videos` section of this readme to see how to order PCBs and 3d files from JLCPCB.com